MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 ============================

-An important topic that I actually only manage to understand very few time before publishing this article .
-To have motion-blur working on your instances (if there is movement), they need to store multiples samples on attributes that correspond to the ``shutterOpen/Close`` values specified in the RenderSettings.
+An important topic that I actually only manage to understand very few time before publishing this article.
+To have motion-blur working on your instances (if there is movement), they need to store on attributes multiples samples that correspond to the ``shutterOpen/Close`` values specified in the RenderSettings.
 A samples could be considered as a "sub-frame", so with ``shutterOpen=-0.25, shutterClose=0.25`` and the ``maxTimeSamples`` set to 3 you would find 3